arlonproj/arlon/docs/gen2_Tutorial.md

 To add CAS support for gen2 clusters, the cluster create sub-command of the arlon CLI has a `autoscaler` flag which deploys the capi-cluster-autoscaler helm chart on the management cluster.

-To create a gen2 workload with a cluster-autoscaler pod running, from the base cluster, run this command:
+To create a gen2 workload with a cluster-autoscaler pod running, from the cluster template, run this command:

 Note: Use the dynamic profile that was created in the previous steps